tchajed/sys-verif-fa25/docs/notes/goose.md

 ## Implementation

 The Goose translation uses [go/ast](https://pkg.go.dev/go/ast) and [go/types](https://pkg.go.dev/go/types) for parsing, type checking, and resolving references (e.g., which function is being called?).
-Using these official packages reduces chance of bugs, and allows us to rely on types; writing a type inference engine for Go from scratch would be a daunting task otherwise.
+Using these official packages reduces chance of bugs, and allows us to rely on types; writing a type inference engine for Go from scratch would be a daunting task, and would be much less trustworthy than the official package.
+(This package is not literally the one used by the `go` binary, but it is very close.
+You can read more about the situation by looking at the [`internal/types2`](https://cs.opensource.google/go/go/+/master:src/cmd/compile/internal/types2/README.md) documentation.
+If you're confused about something in Go, there's a higher than usual chance you can find the answer in the source code.)

 Goose is tested at several levels: